 It's no surprise the pandemic has propelled the use of cloud services and remote work globally.
 With second and third waves underway, working from home is here to stay for some time.
-The question is, ‘How can you be sure that your company’s files, data and client information is protected?’
+The question is, ‘How can you be sure that your company’s files, data, and client information are protected?’
 Working remotely provides a higher level of convenience, especially as your business adapts to new norms, but can also make you vulnerable to cyber-attacks.
 Here are a few ways to ensure that your team’s work-from-home environment is safe and secure.

 Use A Company Device

 Unlike your personal device, most workplace devices are already outfitted with the necessary security precautions and if they aren’t, they 100% should be!
-Avoid letting others borrow work specific devices to ensure that ONLY YOU have access to your company’s sensitive information.
+Avoid letting others borrow work-specific devices to ensure that ONLY YOU have access to your company’s sensitive information.
 Think there’s no harm?
 Kids at home doing virtual learning may not use the same discretion when visiting harmful domains or downloading unfamiliar files with disruptive malware.

 Passwords and Two-Factor Authentication (TFA)